 Of course, we know that they are misrepresenting the facts.
 Organic crops use pesticides, they are just not synthetic pesticides.
-Their criticism of GMOs was related to the use of glysophates, which has been deemed safe and non-toxic by the following groups: ESFA, WHO, FDA, USDA, and NAS.
+Their criticism of GMOs was related to the use of glyphosate, which has been deemed safe and non-toxic by the ESFA, WHO, FDA, USDA, and NAS.
 And just last week, D2D discussed how fear-based marketing and the spread of misinformation regarding rBST has almost completely eliminated the use of this technology in farming.

 The yogurt market is very competitive and the volume of yogurt purchased in the United States is on the decline.
-From 2016 to 2017, the volume of yogurt sales decreased 1.7 billion pints (from 3.37 billion pints in 2016 to 1.67 billion pints in 2017).
+From 2016 to 2017, the volume of yogurt sales decreased by 1.7 billion pints (from 3.37 billion pints in 2016 to 1.67 billion pints in 2017).
 This decrease, coupled with the similarities between many yogurt products on the market, motivates companies to be more creative in their marketing strategy.

 Moreover, Stonyfield does not have a significant U.S. market share.
 They are among the least popular brands, having just marginally outsold Muller yogurt.

-In response to this video, many mindful consumers began voicing their concerns and frustrations with the message that was being conveyed: “does believing in the science and technology behind GMOs make you a bad parent?”
+In response to the video, many mindful consumers began voicing their concerns and frustrations with the message that was being conveyed: “does believing in the science and technology behind GMOs make you a bad parent?”